Nanny share contracts: How to structure pay, time off and more

 “I know a lot of families think since they’re sharing a nanny, they only have to pay 50 percent of it, but that’s not industry normal,” Hall says.
 “She’s making extra because nanny shares are complicated to navigate since you’re basically trying to meet the needs of two entire families, and it’s hard enough sometimes to meet the needs of one family.
 Nannies like it because they end up making a little bit more for their extra time, effort and energy.”

 It’s also a benefit for the families, who get a discount on nannying services.
 Laura Schroeder is a seasoned nanny currently working a nanny share in Charleston, South Carolina.
-She’s also the second vice president of the International Nanny Association.
+She’s also the president of the International Nanny Association.

 “I have a pretty high rate of pay since I’m a very experienced, credentialed, educated nanny, and each family pays two-thirds to three-fourths of that amount,” she says.
 “I get the benefit of making a little more, and they get the benefit of paying a little less, and having a nanny that they would never normally be able to afford otherwise.”